tibbben/teaching.data.literacy/UM_DataCurationWorkshops/session01.md

 ##Session 1 - grant writing requirements and the DMP tool

-October 21 10 am - 11:30 am
+October 28: 11 am - 12:30 am in the information literacy lab
-October 28 10 am - 11:30 am
+November 4: 10 am - 11:30 am in the information literacy lab

 ---

 **Learning Objectives**
-- Explain the data lifecycle with attention to understanding 'data' and 'management'
-- Show the variety of approaches to data management planning
+- Able to define the terms data and data management
+- Able to describe what is meant by the data life cycle
+- Able to identify key elements in a Data Management Plan
-- Critically evaluate existing Data Management Plans
+- Able to critically evaluate existing Data Management Plans based on given criteria

 ---